• Skip to primary navigation

 adding the malunggay or moringa leaves to the Laswa recipe

-Season to taste and best served hot:
+Season to taste and best served hot and with steamed white rice:

 freshly cooked Laswa soup